 When making treatment plan decisions, you are also encouraged to discuss with your doctor whether clinical trials offer additional options to consider.
-A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
-Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+A clinical trial is a research study that tests a new approach for management or new treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors who specialize in cancer, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team and is especially important for people with a NET.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
+Health care teams include other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
 Learn more about the clinicians who provide cancer care.

 When it is possible, completely removing the entire tumor is the standard treatment.
 Most localized (early stage I to II and some stage III) lung NETs are successfully treated with surgery alone.
 The surgeon will usually remove some tissue surrounding the tumor, called a margin, in an effort to leave no traces of cancer in the body.
 Lymph nodes should be tested for cancer, and sometimes they will need to be removed.